 Dr Faustus sang the Shepherd's Song in 2005 on their Fellside CD Wager.

 Paul and Liz Davenport sang Stormy Winds in 2008 on their Hallamshire Traditions CD Songbooks.
 They noted somewhat laconic:

 The song reminds the city dweller that there really is no rural idyll.
 A shepherd once said that sheep have a single obsessive mission in life and that is to die.
 Thus shepherding is not an easy job.
 This version comes from Hampshire.

 James Findlay sang the Shepherd's Song on his 2009 CD As I Carelessly Did Stray.
+He noted:

 Nick Dow sang The Shepherd's Song on his 2013 CD Old England's Ground.

 The Melrose Quartet recorded the Shepherd's Song in 2013 for their CD Fifty Verses, and Rich Arrowsmith sang it by himself in a Kelham Island singing session that was included in the same year on the anthology Kelham Island Voices.
 They noted: